 This past winter break, I spent two weeks volunteering at an NGO, Tzu Chi, in Hualien, Taiwan.
 While in Taiwan, we volunteered at Tzu Chi’s hospital and recycling plant.
 We learned about Taiwanese culture, connected with the other volunteers at Tzu Chi, and built last connections between Cornell and Tzu Chi.
 I have been selected to lead the next Cornell partnership with Tzu Chi.

 As an Engaged Ambassador, I … share my engaged experiences and provide helpful guidance for those beginning their own engaged journeys.
 I also lead workshops about ethical engagement and guide others along their path of public purpose.
 Through my role as an Engaged Ambassador, I want to inform Cornell students of the various resources our program provides to support those interested in community engagement.

 I got involved because … community engagement has been a central part of my life since middle school.
 Despite moving across the country and entering into vastly different communities, I didn’t want that to end.
-Luckily, I came across Engaged Cornell, which provided me with direction and resources for my community engagement while at Cornell.
+Luckily, I came across OEI, which provided me with direction and resources for my community engagement while at Cornell.

 My friends would say I’m … passionate, dedicated, outgoing and helpful.